Tips-Discord/Cwelium/README.md

   - Cwelium Raider utilizes Discord API version 9 (v9).
 - **Is this the official repository?**
   - Yes, it is.
-- **Where is the source code?**
-  - This tool was originally open source but is now closed source.
-It may be open source again in the future.
 - **What solvers are available?**
   - capsolver, capmonster, 2captcha
 - **What themes are available?**